jtarrio/webrtlsdr/docs/highlevel.md

 #### Bias T

-Some RTL-SDR devices have a special circuit, called a "bias T", that can provide power to an external device through the antenna connector.
+Some RTL-SDR devices have a special circuit, called a "bias T," that can provide power to an external device through the antenna connector.

 You can turn the bias T on and off through the `enableBiasTee()` method.